ZmnSCPxj-jr/sidepool/doc/06-htlcs.md

 > message payload is now in cleartext, and may be exposed to large
 > amounts of code that is not intended to handle private keys.
 >
-> For example, suppose that SIDEPOOOL messages did not encrypt
+> For example, suppose that SIDEPOOL messages did not encrypt
 > the private key additionally inside the SIDEPOOL message.
 > Now suppose a sidepool implementation is run as a CLN plugin.
 > CLN sends unrecognized odd messages to *all* plugins (that have